lsst-dm/nb_lsst_io/src/project/environment-specific-documentation.rst

 Using Jinja templating with source file includes (\*.in.rst)
 ============================================================

-The previous approach works well for templating paragraphs, however it is inconvenient to write inside a Jinja directive (within the scope of Jinja syntax, at that.
+The previous approach works well for templating paragraphs, however it is inconvenient to write inside a Jinja directive (within the scope of Jinja syntax, at that).
 To customize large portions of text, you can use the include statement in combination with Jinja:

 .. code-block:: rst